Caltech Library logo

 dataset, a command line tool

 dataset is a command line tool for working with collections of JSON documents.
-Collections can be stored on the file system in a pairtree directory structure or stored in a SQL database that supports JSON columns (currently SQLite3 or MySQL 8 are supported).
-Collections using the file system store the JSON documents in a pairtree.
-The JSON documents are plain UTF-8 source.
-This means the objects can be accessed with common Unix text processing tools as well as most programming languages.
+Collections can be stored on the file system in a pairtree or stored in a SQL database that supports JSON columns like SQLite3, PostgreSQL or MySQL.

 See Getting started with dataset for a tour and tutorial.

-datasetd, dataset as a web service
+datasetd is dataset implemented as a web service

 Design choices

 dataset and datasetd are intended to be simple tools for managing collections JSON object documents in a predictable structured way.
+The dataset web service allows multi process or multi user access to a dataset collection via HTTP.

 dataset is guided by the idea that you should be able to work with JSON documents as easily as you can any plain text document on the Unix command line. dataset is intended to be simple to use with minimal setup (e.g. dataset init mycollection.ds creates a new collection called ‘mycollection.ds’).